 - I’ve noted that “todd” is a local administrator on this windows 10 endpoint, but he is in no special groups in the domain context.

 - In a stunning coincidence, I’ve also noted that there is a share on the ‘exchange’ server called “todds-secret-share”.
-Only the “todd” principal and the domain admin appear to have rights but i am desperate to peek in that share.
+Only the “todd” principal and the domain admin appear to have rights but I am trying to access that share.

 - We load mimikatz on ‘win10’ (the machine that todd is logged on)